Setting the scene

 - Source control

-Now Sarah wants to configure the MeterPal project on JazzHub.
-She creates a timeline aligned with the project objectives (release is planned in 12 weeks).
-Sarah simply enters a project start date and the number and length for the sprints, as shown in Figure 2.
-The different sprints are automatically created with a corresponding start and endy date.
+Now Sarah wants to configure the MeterPal project on DevOps Services.
+She adds a description and cool graphics.
+Sarah creates a timeline that is aligned with the project objectives (release is planned in 12 weeks).
+Sarah enters a project start date and the number and length for the sprints, as shown in Figure 2.
+The different sprints are automatically created with a corresponding start and end date.

-Then Sarah creates a sprint backlog for the first iteration, which she calls Sprint 1.
-Note that JazzHub automatically creates a product backlog.
-Project plans are available to the team from their web browser, as shown in Figure 3.
+Then, Sarah creates a sprint backlog for the first iteration, which she calls Sprint 1, as shown in Figure 3.

 Figure 3.
-Plans for agile projects on JazzHub
+Plans for agile projects on DevOps Services

-Sarah started to use JazzHub less than 10 minutes ago.
+Sarah started to use DevOps Services less than 5 minutes ago.
 At this stage, no further configuration is needed.
 The MeterPal project in the cloud is ready for the team to use in support of their agile collaborative work.

 In-context collaboration on the cloud

-With the MeterPal project configured on JazzHub, Phil, the product owner, can add new Epics and Stories to the product backlog.
-The team can conduct typical scrum activities, such as backlog ranking and grooming, sprint planning, or decomposition of Stories into tasks.
-JazzHub also helps connect the source code to the plans.
+With the MeterPal project configured on DevOps Services, Phil, the product owner, can add new Epics and Stories to the product backlog.
+The team can conduct typical scrum activities, such as backlog ranking and refinement, sprint planning, or decomposition of Stories into tasks.
+DevOps Services also helps connect the source code to the plans.
 With such traceability, it is easier to understand how each Story is implemented.
+The home page for the MeterPal project includes a project description, files, and members.

 Figure 4.
 The home page for the MeterPal project